Homicidal-1961

 From this point, other characters in the small town are introduced and we slowly learn more and more about the intriguing Emily (Jean Arless).

-Flower shop owner, Miriam (Patricia Breslin) and her brother Warren are central to the story as Warren will inherit a fortune on his twenty-first birthday, which is the next day.
+Flower shop owner, Miriam (Patricia Breslin) and her brother Warren are central to the story as Warren will inherit a fortune on his twenty-first birthday, the next day.
 Miriam’s boyfriend, Karl, is the local pharmacist, who Emily appears to fancy.

 All of these characters come into play as the intriguing plot develops.
 Is Warren’s inheritance a motivating factor?
 Will he be killed?
 Why isn’t his sister, Miriam receiving any money?
 Could she be secretly plotting something?